MetaMask/onchain-svg-nft-tickets/README.md

 # MetaMask Onchain SVG NFT Tickets Workshop

-This workshop starts with a [React](https://beta.reactjs.org) / [NextJS](https://nextjs.org) mono repo setup and walks attendees through building out a Web3 dApp that utilizes some pretty great tools to get you started building in Web3.
+This workshop starts with a [React](https://beta.reactjs.org) / [NextJS](https://nextjs.org) mono repo and walks attendees through building out a Web3 dApp that utilizes [MetaMask SDK](https://metamask.io/sdk), [Truffle](https://trufflesuite.com), and [Ganache](https://trufflesuite.com/ganache) and give you a very well rounded start to using our tools in conjunction with each other and start building in Web3.

+## Decisions We Have Made

-A mono repo so that we can have separation of our **blockchain** and **web** projects respectfully.
-Smart contracts in one folder and our React frontend in another with the ability to have their own package dependencies but also be linked together.
+We have gone with a mono repo so that we can have separation of our **blockchain** and **web** projects respectfully.
+Smart contracts in one directory and our React / NextJS frontend in another directory with the ability to have their own package dependencies, but all existing in the same workspace.

-We have chosen [Turbo](https://turbo.build) and incremental bundler/build system optimized for mono repos, JavaScript and TypeScript.
+We have chosen [Turbo](https://turbo.build), an incremental bundler/build system optimized for JavaScript and TypeScript mono repos.

 We use NextJS a popular React framework very popular for building web3 projects so that those with traditional web development experience will feel more at home with our setup.
+NextJS is not a client only framework so it will always do an initial render on the server side.
+This is something that requires a slightly different approach when integrating MetaMask as it works by injecting on the window object.

+Since NextJS can be a bit more complicated than a standard React application, we have chosen this route to try to bring as much value as possible.
+Also knowing that a lot of developers are starting to choose NextJS for Web2 and Web3 applications.
+In this workshop we create a `MetaMaskProvider` which is not standard or out of the box with MetaMask SDK and something you will surely run into building in Web3 with MetaMask.
+We thought it was very valuable to show off at least one approach on how to do this so that you can keep your wallet state in sync with your web dApp.
+WE achieve this globally inn our application utilizing React Context API.

 This workshop also utilizes [TypeScript](https://www.typescriptlang.org/docs/handbook/intro.html) and [TypeChain](https://github.com/dethcrypto/TypeChain) (TypeScript bindings for Ethereum smart contracts) to ensure that we can extend JavaScript and overall improve the developer experience.
 These choices enable developers to add type safety.
 Moreover, TypeScript itself provides various other features, like interfaces, type aliases, abstract classes, function overloading, tuple, generics, etc.

-Finally, we use our suite of ConsenSys tools like [MetaMask SDK](https://metamask.io/sdk), [Truffle](https://trufflesuite.com), and [Ganache](https://trufflesuite.com/ganache) and give you a very well rounded start to using our tools in conjunction with each other.

 We have purposefully made choices to reduce the number of overall dependencies outside of configuration for this type of project.
 We do some things like state management and deployment of contracts in a more manual fashion as to teach you the basics rather than lean on other platforms to do this for you.
 After taking this workshop yu should have a pretty solid understanding of what it takes to build and deploy a basic dApp to a testnet like Ethereum's Goerli or Polygon's Mumbai.